What Is Customer Acquisition?

-To remain viable and competitive, companies need to continuously fuel growth in two ways: attract and convert new customers, and persuade existing customers to spend more.
-A well-developed and expertly executed customer acquisition strategy can preserve resources and maximize ROI by targeting the right prospects and delivering the right message at the right time.
+To remain viable and competitive, companies need to continuously fuel growth in two ways.
+First, they need to attract and convert new customers.
+Second, they need to persuade existing customers to spend more.
+Also, a well-developed and expertly executed customer acquisition strategy can preserve resources.
+As well as maximize ROI by targeting the right prospects and delivering the right message at the right time.

 There is no template for developing the why, where, and how of a customer acquisition strategy.
-The strategy should be tailored to fit the business and its target audience.
+Although, the strategy should be tailored to fit the business and its target audience.

 What success looks like, and what metrics will be used to measure it, should be established at the outset.
 When setting business and campaign goals, company leaders should consider marketing’s historical impact on growth (the percentage of new revenues that can be traced back to marketing efforts) as well as industry benchmarks.

 Customer churn should factor in as well.
 If churn is high and customer acquisition campaigns must make up for losses, it’s tough to drive growth.
-A customer retention strategy can ease some of the pressure and allow for more reasonable and attainable customer acquisition goals.
+However, a customer retention strategy can ease some of the pressure.
+Allowing more reasonable and attainable customer acquisition goals.

-A customer acquisition strategy can be deployed on a variety of fronts: SEO optimization, content marketing, affiliate marketing, digital advertising, traditional advertising (print, TV, radio), trade shows, direct mail, email, and/or social media campaigns.
+A customer acquisition strategy can be deployed on a variety of fronts.
+Some examples include SEO optimization, content marketing, affiliate marketing, digital advertising, and traditional advertising (print, TV, radio).
+Also, trade shows, direct mail, email, and/or social media campaigns.

-The only way to know which channels offer the highest value is to test a variety of them and measure their relative performance and customer acquisition cost, or CAC (more on that below).
+The only way to know which channels offer the highest value is to test a variety of them.
+Also, to measure their relative performance and customer acquisition cost, or CAC.
+More on that below.

-The customer acquisition funnel is wide at the top (think of casting a large net to capture as much attention and interest as possible) and narrows as lower-quality leads peel away and the brand guides remaining prospects toward a sale.
+The customer acquisition funnel is wide at the top.
+Think of casting a large net to capture as much attention and interest as possible.
+And it narrows as lower-quality leads peel away and the brand guides remaining prospects toward a sale.